gnotu/pico2-benchmark/README.md

 |Waveshare|150MHz|Visual Wakeword|1375.02|1.00|
 |Nucleo|160MHz|Visual Wakeword|59.27|23.20|

 The difference in performance between the two platforms is quite significant, with the reported Nucleo performance being up to 23x faster than that of Waveshare.
 But it should be pointed out that the neural network deployment toolchains are different in the two cases.
 As described above, the open source pico-tflmicro package was used to prepare the models for the Waveshare device.
 The toolchain reportedly used for the Nucleo device is X-CUBE-AI v10.2 from STMicroelectronics.
-This could certainly account for the difference in efficiency, although the contribution of hardware configuration and toolchain is not yet clear.
+This could certainly account for the difference in efficiency, although the contributions of hardware configuration and toolchain are not yet clear.

 ## Appendix:  Python 3.8.20 Environment